joomla/Manual/docs/general-concepts/multilingual/using-variables.md

 By using `Text::sprintf`, the placeholder with specifier **s** (%s) can be used for a string-variable within a translation.
 You can use the following specifiers:

-:::note
+:::info
-See [Format Specifiers](./format-specifiers.md) to learn more.
+The Page [Format Specifiers](./format-specifiers.md) goes into detail about the various specifiers.
 :::

 ## Single Variable